-The Length of Service category, which was completed by DHR, includes credit for years of service, District residency, veterans' preference, and prior outstanding or exceeds expectation performance rating within the past year.
+This category, which was completed by DHR, includes credit for years of service, District residency, veterans' preference, and prior outstanding or exceeds expectation performance rating within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

-Employee received a total of three and a half (3.5) points in this category and has not contested that additional points should have been awarded.
-Additionally, Agency has provided an affidavit from Peter Weber, who served as the Interim Director of Human Resources during the time of the instant RIF.30 Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
-Further, a review of Employee's personnel file, which was submitted by Agency, does not reveal any evidence that would necessitate a recalculation of the points awarded in this category.31 Therefore, based on the evidence of record, I find that Agency properly calculated this number.
+Employee has not provided any supporting documentary evidence to support any additional points being awarded in this category.
+Employee received a total of zero (0) points in this category.
+Agency has provided an affidavit from Peter Weber, who served as the Interim Director of Human Resources during the time of the instant RIF.
+Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
+Further, a review of Employee's personnel file, submitted by Agency, does not reveal any evidence that would necessitate a recalculation of the points awarded in this category.
+Therefore, based on the evidence of record, I find that Agency properly calculated this number.